tencent cloud

 6. Click Submit to complete the creation.

-"Automatically Create Topics" means when a client produces or consumes messages to a topic, it will automatically detect the topic's existence.
-If the topic does not exist and its name complies with the naming rule (can only contain letters, numbers, underscore, "-", and ".", no support for starting with double underscores), the system will automatically create this topic.
-The default parameter values for this topic are as shown in the table below.
+Automatic topic creation means that when a client produces or consumes messages for a topic, the system automatically checks whether the topic exists.
+If the topic does not exist and its name complies with naming rules (it can only contain letters, numbers, underscores (_), hyphens (-), and periods (.), and cannot start with double underscores (__)), the system will automatically create this topic.
+The default parameter values for this topic are as shown in the table.

 Parameter